graphlab-fr/cosma-docs/src/en/user-manual.md

 ### A unique tool

-Among tools for thought, Cosma stands out on **three key aspects**:
+Among tools for thought, Cosma stands out with **three key aspects**:

 First, **Cosma is not a note-taking app**.
 It is designed to work in conjunction with these programs.
 This is inspired by software such as [Deckset](https://www.deckset.com), which applies this principle to presentations (write in your favorite editor, visualize elsewhere).